MarcoDiFrancesco/LittleProjects/Notes/Security.md

 **Information security** is the practise of preventing unauthorized access, use, disclosure, disruption, modification, recording or destruction od information.
 **Computer security** is the practise of protecting computer systems and information from theft, and unauthorized use.
 This practise include protecting hardware (with locks, dors etc.) and protecting software.
-**Network security** is the practise of taking physical and software preventative measures to protect the networking infrastructure from unauthorized access, malfunction, modification, destruction etc. creating a secure platform for computers, users and programs to perform their permitted functions.
+**Network security** is the practise of taking physical and software preventative measures to protect the networking infrastructure from unauthorized access, malfunction, modification, destruction etc. Creating a secure platform for computers, users and programs to perform their permitted functions.

 Security system: